TechGrounds-Cloud8/cloud8-Rolfsijtema/week4cloud8/AWS-02 Pricing.md

 AWS IoT Events automatic sensor responses: 2,500 message evaluations per month

-Here is the full list of what you can get free forever with Amazon AWS free tier, without any time limit:
+**Here is the full list of what you can get free forever with Amazon AWS free tier, without any time limit**

 Amazon DynamoDB NoSQL database: 25GB of storage